bunchoftrees/cpp/chapter01/ex4/example4.md

 5. If a Max can be found, using `std::cout` print the Max number and set your boolean value to false.

 Alternate methods include using a Try/Catch statement.
 You can read more about these [here](https://en.cppreference.com/w/cpp/language/try_catch), though these will be covered later.

+***
+NOTE:
+This application will run with non integers but will result in an endless loop.

+I'll revisit when I learn how to enforce types.
+***